Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:13:19

-Shoko, Where does this?
+[[Shoko]], Where does this?
 Go.
 It goes up.
 You have to climbing letter.

 03:13:27

 Shall we continue?
-There's also the fireplace up here but contains a flu Grayson offers the the ring to shoko or one of the other casters to identify OG will go take a look at the fireplace because he's the one who read and remembers the and stuff about the chimney flu.
+There's also the fireplace up here but contains a flu [[Grayson]] offers the the ring to shoko or one of the other casters to identify OG will go take a look at the fireplace because he's the one who read and remembers the and stuff about the chimney flu.

 03:13:51